Lois Lane in other media: Fleischer Superman cartoons

-The first animated adaptation of Superman, Fleischer and Famous Studios produced seventeen Superman theatrical cartoons from 1941 to 1943.
+For the first animated adaptation of Superman, Paramount Pictures released seventeen Superman theatrical cartoons from 1941 to 1943.
 Fleischer Studios produced the first nine animated short and Famous Studios made the final eight.

-The first cartoon, Superman, was nominated for an Academy Award in 1941.
+The first cartoon, Superman, was nominated for an Academy Award in 1942.
 The animated shorts are considered to be some of the best animations during the Golden age of American animation.
-Lois Lane was voiced by Joan Alexander who played the character on the Superman radio series.
+Lois Lane was voiced by Joan Alexander (who played the character on the Superman radio series) for the Fleischer-produced shorts and by Barbara Willock for the Famous-produced shorts.
+Doris Manning, a staff member, was the rotoscope model for Lois Lane for the Fleischer-produced shorts.

 Superman: Brainiac Attacks

-Lois appears in the animated feature film Superman: Brainiac Attacks (2006) voiced by Dana Delany.
-The film's visual style is the same as the television series Superman: The Animated Series.
+Lois appears in the animated feature film Superman: Brainiac Attacks (2006), voiced by Dana Delany.
+The film shares its visual style and much of its voice cast with Superman: The Animated Series, but is not intended to be canon to the DC Animated Universe.

 Superman: Red Son

 Cindy Robinson voiced Lois in the 2009 motion comic Superman: Red Son based on the comic book mini-series of the same name by Mark Millar.

 DC Universe animated original movies

 Superman: Doomsday

 Anne Heche voiced Lois Lane in the animated feature film Superman: Doomsday (2007).
 Adapted from the DC Comics storyline "The Death of Superman".
 In the film, Lois is in a relationship with Superman but is only "unofficially" aware of his identity as Clark Kent.
 It's only after Superman's death that Lois reveals to Martha Kent that she knows her son is Superman.
 After Superman's resurrection, he finally reveals his secret identity to Lois (telling her that he was a Spelling Bee champion while growing up in Smallville).
 Lois reacted by leaping into Clark's arms and kissing him.